vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 **Performance is the most important factor.**

 You should use in-memory buffers.
-As noted above, the "drop newest" mode will provide the highest possible performance, but more events may be dropped than expected.
+As noted above, the `drop_newest` mode will provide the highest possible performance, but more events may be dropped than expected.

 Generally, increasing `max_events` and leaving the default blocking behavior is sufficient to